caltechlibrary/andor/demo/htdocs/index.md

 # Welcome to [And/Or](https://github.com/caltechlibrary/andor) Demos

-This is a demo of And/Or a web base multi-user version of [dataset](https://github.com/caltechlibrary/dataset).
+This is a demo of And/Or.
+And/Or is a web based multi-user version of [dataset](https://github.com/caltechlibrary/dataset).
 It is a web service designed to build curation tools for metadata that doesn't currently fit in our existing repository and catalog systems.

-The demos shows basic curation operations like listing keys, and creating, reading, updating and deleting JSON documents stored in dataset collections.
+The demo shows basic curation operations like listing keys, and creating, reading, updating and deleting JSON documents stored in dataset collections.